What is MLB?

 There are three divisions in the National League (NL) and American League (AL) and the winners of those divisions make the playoffs.
 Two other wild card teams, the ones with the best record in the AL and NL, play one game to determine the last team in the playoffs.

 The teams then face off in the playoffs where the winner of the AL Pennant (playoffs) will face the winner of the NL Pennant for the World Series in a seven-game series.

 The teams in MLB are:

-There are many strategies and tactics for MLB games considering there are so many games situations that can happen.
-For example, MLB managers can make hundreds of strategic decisions per MLB game, and this is especially the case if they are calling the pitches.
+There are many strategies and tactics involved in MLB games, and that reflects the endless variety of situations that can arise.
+MLB managers can make hundreds of strategic decisions in a single MLB game, and this is especially the case if they are calling the pitches.
 There are strategies and tactics for hitting, pitching, baserunning, fielding, and when to use substitutions for bench players and pitchers.

 The main goal of a baseball team manager is to use the best strategies and tactics to get his team to score as many runs as possible and keep the opposing team from doing so.

 When you talk about the Wall of Fame for MLB, you are talking about the Baseball Hall of Fame.
 The Baseball Hall of Fame is located in Cooperstown, New York, and as of 2020, there are 333 members of the Hall of Fame.
 Two hundred thirty-four of them being former players, most of them from MLB.

 There are also managers, team executives, and owners in the Hall of Fame.
 As well as some international players.

 Some of the players that are always on the list of the best MLB players of all time include Babe Ruth, Stan Musial, Ty Cobb, Hank Aaron, Willie Mays, Ted Williams, Honus Wagner, Barry Bonds, Walter Johnson, and the still-active Mike Trout.